sohamvsonar/GitHub-Repo-Insights-and-Forecasting-Tool/Readme.md

 - Visualize trends using time series plots and interactive dashboards.
 - Apply machine learning models (e.g., ARIMA, LSTM) to forecast future repository activity.
 - Generate actionable insights to help maintainers and contributors manage repositories effectively.
+- In the Analytics file I have used OpenAI's text-embedding-ada-002 model to generate embeddings for the search queries and the semantic search is performed using Elasticsearch.

 ### Key Features
 - **Data Retrieval**: Uses the GitHub API to retrieve issues data for the past two months and two years (for different analyses).